Back to blog

 Mobile App Testing Checklist Before Launch

-Use this mobile app testing checklist to validate device coverage, functional flows, permissions, networks, payments, analytics, crash reporting, store readiness, QA evidence, automation, and launch go/no-go decisions.
+Use this 2026 mobile app testing checklist to validate device and OS coverage, critical flows, permissions, network states, platform policies, accessibility, security, analytics, crash reporting, automation, and launch go/no-go evidence.

 Share